Issues

 • Vouchers / Education Freedom Scholarships

-Public schools first—no voucher plan that drains classrooms or dodges accountability.
+Public schools first.
+No voucher plan that drains classrooms or dodges accountability.

 Fix what serves everyone before subsidizing alternatives.
 I will focus on keeping money from leaving public schools, fairness, accountability, and community cohesion.
 No blank checks, no drain on public school budgets.
 If it weakens public schools, it’s a no.